uf2020/ccxt/Install.md

 - type that URL directly in the address bar as `https://localhost:8080/https://exchange.com/path/to/endpoint`
 - cURL it from command like `curl https://localhost:8080/https://exchange.com/path/to/endpoint`

-To let ccxt know of the proxy, you can set `market.proxy` property on the market instance. `market.proxy / market['proxy'] / $market->proxy` is a string literal containing base URL of http(s) proxy, `''` by default.
-For use with web browsers and from blocked locations.
-An example of a proxy string is `'http://crossorigin.me/'`.
-The absolute exchange endpoint URL is appended to this string before HTTP request to exchange is sent.
+To let ccxt know of the proxy, you can set `market.proxy` property on the market instance.